erikatudisco/programming_formalism/setup.md

 - Please follow the steps here: https://coderefinery.github.io/installation/conda/

 ## PlantUML
-- We will use the tool PlantUML to render UML code to grapgical diagrams and flowcharts.
+- We will use the tool PlantUML to render UML code to graphical diagrams and flowcharts.
-- Please install the extension PlantUML viewer to your web browser.
+- If you want PlantUML to render directly from a file on GitHub please install the extension PlantUML viewer to your web browser.
+  - Firefox: PlantUML viewer
+  - Chrome: Pegmatite
 - When done you should see the code below as a diagram.

 ```plantuml